CPRA Marks the End of Employee Data Exemption: Prepare to Protect All HR Data

-Medha Bhatt, Product Manager at CYTRIO
+Medha Bhatt, Product Manager at Cytrio

 With the passing of the California Privacy Rights Act (CPRA), compliance and governance around Human Resources (HR) and employee data will be enforced as of January 1, 2023.
 Essentially, organizations need to treat HR data with the same level of care and security controls as they do consumer’s personal information.